SQream/sqream_docs/configuration_guides/current_method_modification_methods.rst

 System Configuration Methods
 **************************

 For optimal performance, it is recommended that all SQream workers are similarly configured.
-To facilitate this, we offer a **worker configuration file** which allows users to make permanent cross-system changes that will be applied to all workers.
-However, there may be certain operations where it is preferable to configure some workers differently from others.
-In such cases, the "legacy configuration file" can be utilized to configure specific workers within a cluster differently.
+To facilitate this, we provide a **worker configuration file** which allows users to make persistent cross-system changes that will be applied to all workers.
+However, for some operations it might be preferable to configure some workers differently from others.
+In such cases, the "legacy configuration file" can be used to configure specific workers within a cluster differently.

 .. contents::
    :local: